opinti/spectral-multifidelity/README.md

 #### 2.2 Use of `MultiFidelityModel`

-Let's now use a multi-fidelity model to transform the low-fidelity data based on a few high-fidelity data points.
-We pick 10 random indices and consider the corresponding high-fidelity data.
-This data is denoted as 'training data', and will be used to update the full low-fidelity graph.
+We now use a multi-fidelity model to transform the low-fidelity data based on a small subset of high-fidelity points.
+We randomly select 10 indices and use the corresponding high-fidelity data as 'training data' to update the entire low-fidelity graph.
-To do that, we instantiate a `Graph` with the low-fidelity data as nodes attributes.
+To achieve this, we first initialize a `Graph` with the low-fidelity data as node attributes.
-Thereafter, we use the `tranform()` method of the `MultiFidelityModel()` class to update the graph nodes.
-This method uses the low- and high-fidelity data pairs to derive a transformation for all nodes.
-We use the default configuration for the model instance, except for the training data noise level, which is set based on the known or assumed noise of the high-fidelity data (`noise_scale_hf`).
-After the transformation is computed and applied, we print a summary of the model configuration and parameters.
+Next, we apply the `tranform()` method of the `MultiFidelityModel` class, which uses the low- and high-fidelity data pairs to determine a transformation for all nodes.
+We maintain the default model configuration, except for the noise level of the training data, which is set according to the known or assumed noise of the high-fidelity data (`noise_scale_hf`).
+Once the transformation is complete, a summary of the model configuration and parameters is printed.

 ```python
 ## Multi fidelity model